Backyard Late Fall in New Jersey: Misty, Moody, Monochrome Monday Morning

 It was foggy when I woke up this morning.
 I took this picture using the Leica X2 using the in camera high contrast B&W mode.
 I find this useful to envision what a scene will look like in B&W in real-time rather than waiting till I get back to my computer and start processing images.
 Thom Hogan mentioned in one of his recent blogs that he often does the same thing.

 I took this image from my back deck using a Nikon 1 V1 camera and 500 mm f/4 VR lens connected using the FT1 adapter.
 With the smaller sensor size in the N1V1 the effective field of view (FOV) is equivalent to using a 1350 mm lens on a 35 mm FX sensor camera.
 This image is not cropped — almost too much magnification to have the whole deer in the frame.
 The lens was supported on a monopod, and VR was turned on to help stabilize the image.
-The The mass on the lower part of the doe’s neck appears to be a deer fibroma, thought to be caused by a papilloma virus infection.
+The mass on the lower part of the doe’s neck appears to be a deer fibroma, thought to be caused by a papilloma virus infection.
 I am seeing more of these abnormalities on the local herd of deer.

 The deer are very skittish right now, between rutting season and hunting season.
 There were a few does in the backyard late Sunday afternoon.
 As soon as I got out onto the back deck to try to get some images, there was a series of shotgun blasts in the distance.
 White tail up and the deer quickly took off.
 I thought that hunting wasn’t permitted on Sundays for those of us that like to go walking in the woods.